-A simple comparison of SDG&E's maximum electric power import capability (up to 3,500 MW) to SDG&E's peak load (5,372 MW for 2016) shows that even under maximum import conditions, up to 1,872 MW of local generation (which is more than 50 percent of the local generation) is needed and must have a reliable gas supply to serve SDG&E's customer peak electric demand.
-That number will climb upward every year due to the projection of yearby-year increasing electric customer demand (projected through 2025).
+A simple comparison of SDG&E's maximum electric power import capability (up to 3,500 MW) to SDG&E's peak load (4,693 MW for 2017) shows that even under maximum import conditions, up to 1,086 MW of local generation is needed and must have a reliable gas supply to serve SDG&E's customer peak electric demand.
+That number will trend upward due to the projection of increasing electric customer demand through 2027.